alterwear/arduino-firmware/README.md

   - Might not need to change this at all.
   - Do reconstruction on the Arduino?
 - Eink
   - **Step 1** weird interlacing, bitmap tweaks, dithering algs, etc. Cool effects.
+Ability to draw.
+8-bit aesthetic, etc.
   - Speed up updates, what's the fastest time we can update stuff.
+    - Setup a github w/ [a version of the EPD library](https://github.com/molecule/AlterWear-libraries) we can alter/edit to our heart's desire.
   - Understanding library more (partial update????)